ddev/ddev.com/src/pages/blog/sprint-kit-get-newcomers-set-up-and-ready-to-contribute-fast.md

 1. Gets the OS specific version of Docker installed.
 2. Installs DDEV-Local.
-3. It includes a pre-built Drupal 8 repo.
+3. It includes a pre-built Drupal 8 repository.
 Triggers DDEV to get a fresh Drupal 8 site up.

 If you’re planning a contribution sprint, use Quicksprint to produce one .zip archive that includes everything contributors need for local development.